CFSAN-Biostatistics/CSP2/README.md

-# CFSAN SNP Pipeline v2 (CSP2)
+# CFSAN SNP Pipeline 2 (CSP2)

 **Important Note:** *CSP2 is currently under development, and has not been validated for non-research purposes.
 Current workflows and data processing parameters may change prior to full release version.*

-## CSP2 is a Nextflow pipeline for rapid, accurate microbial SNP distance estimation from assembly data
+## CSP2 is a Nextflow pipeline for rapid, accurate SNP distance estimation from assembly data

 All CSP2 sequence comparisons happen at the assembly level, but if reads are provided CSP2 will perform a genome assembly using *SKESA*.
 CSP2 has two main run modes: